 Voice as a trumpet - The description of the voice of God often associated with the communicating or speaking of God to man.
 See 1 Thessalonians 4:16 and Revelation 4:1.

-11. Alpha and Omega, first and the last - This is a reference to the Godhead once again, to the fact that it is the beginning of all things and the end of all things.
-In this context it is Jesus who is speaking not the Father, (see verse 12-15) thus all the attributes of Deity are equally attributable to each of the members of the Godhead.
+11. Alpha and Omega, first and the last - This is a reference to Christ who is the beginning of all things and the end of all things. (see verses 4-8)

 What thou seest write in a book - John was encouraged to write down the visions in order that others might read them also.
 Thus this message in the Revelation is not John's ideas or opinions but the words of God as shown to him in vision.